duckduckgo/mv3-compat-tests/Readme.md

  [^6]: Invalid call to declarativeNetRequest.updateDynamicRules().
 Error with rule at index 0: Rule with id 5 is invalid. `modifyHeaders` is not a supported action type". `modifyHeaders` is not supported.
  [^7]: This option is only supported under the legacy 'domains' property.
  [^8]: Safari only matches exact domains in `domains` conditions.
 Subdomain matches require a `*` prefix on the domain.

-### Firefox Nightly 112

-Failures:
- - `chrome.scripting.registerContentScripts`: `world` property is not supported.
- - `chrome.declarativeNetRequest`: Most tests fail due to lack of support for `MAIN` world scripts, which we require to check test results in test pages.
+ [^9]: `world` parameter of `scripting.registerContentScripts` is not supported in Firefox - this prevents many other tests from running, as we use a content-script as part of the test-suite.
+ [^10]: `domains` condition for DNR is not supported in Firefox.